dl-chen/dl-chen.github.io/_projects/1_project.md

 ---
 layout: page
 title: Rock Climbing
-# description: a project with a background image
 img: assets/img/mountain2.jpg
 importance: 1
 category: work
-related_publications: false
 ---

 For me, rock climbing is a passion that challenges both my body and mind.
 There's something uniquely exciting about scaling a wall and navigating routes, where every climb is a new puzzle to solve.
 It's a sport that makes me feel like a kid again, and really encourages those intrusive thoughts I have to climb anything and everything in sight.
 Every ascent is a journey, and there is no better feeling than sending a project you have invested so many hours in.
 Even when I leave the gym, I often find myself imagining the problems in my head, thinking of all the different possibilities I can try for next time.
 Beyond the climb, the rock climbing community is a source of inspiration and camaraderie, where sharing experiences and tips is part of the adventure.
 This hobby is a perfect escape from the routine, providing a balance of adrenaline and tranquility, and constantly pushing me to new heights.